Tmw/tiemenwaterreus.com/content/posts/linear-regression-elixir-phoenix-liveview-II.md

 Either `iex -S mix phx.server` or `mix phoenix.server` will do.
 I like the former better because it drops us immediately into an IEx session we can use to inspect, validate or just doodle around.

-Visiting `http://localhost:4000` will greet us with a default Phoenix Liveview page:
+Visiting `http://localhost:4000` will greet us with a default Phoenix LiveView page:

 {{< figure src="/resources/linreg-ii/default_page.png" caption="The default Phoenix LiveView page" >}}